jina-ai/docs/chapters/extend/executor.rst

 It can be instructed in natural language to predict the most relevant text snippet given an image.

-The pre-trained CLIP model is able to transform both images and text into the same latent space, where they can be compared using a similarity measure.
+The pre-trained CLIP model is able to transform both images and text into the same latent space, where image and text emebddings can be compared using a similarity measure.
 We will use CLIP as an example to see how to create :term:`Encoder` powered by CLIP model, for text-to-image search.
 You can refer to our `cross model search <https://github.com/jina-ai/examples/tree/master/cross-modal-search>`_ to find the example.